Business Legal Services

 These matters vary based on deal size, structure, and risk allocation.
 Engagement begins with transaction structuring, after which scope is confirmed and pricing is finalized before drafting.

-Asset Purchase Agreement — Scoped after Transaction Structuring
+Asset Purchase Agreement — Scoped After Transaction Structuring

 Governs the purchase or sale of business assets, including allocation of liabilities and operational transition.

-Stock / Share Purchase Agreement — Scoped after Transaction Structuring
+Stock / Share Purchase Agreement — Scoped After Transaction Structuring

 Defines the purchase or sale of corporate shares between buyers and sellers.

-Membership Interest Purchase Agreement — Scoped after Transaction Structuring
+Membership Interest Purchase Agreement — Scoped After Transaction Structuring

 Governs the transfer of ownership interests in a limited liability company.